BitCurator/bitcurator-salt/README.md

 BitCurator uses a standalone command-line tool for installation and upgrade.
 Follow the steps below to download and run it.

-Log in, ensure you are connected to a network, and execute the following in a terminalto ensure everything is up to date:
+Log in, ensure you are connected to a network, and execute the following in a terminal to ensure everything is up to date:

 ```shell
 sudo apt-get update